dovahcrow/Mutant/README.md

 Usage: mutant [OPTIONS] <COMMAND>

 Commands:
-  put      Stores private or public data.
-Use `-p <name>` for public uploads (no encryption).
-Use `--force` to overwrite.
-Reads value from stdin if omitted get      Gets the value for a given key from the network and prints it to stdout rm       Deletes a key-value pair from the network ls       Lists all stored private keys and public uploads.
-Use -l for detailed view including public addresses stats    Get storage summary (allocator perspective) reset    Resets the master index to its initial empty state.
-Requires confirmation import   Imports a free scratchpad using its private key sync     Synchronize local index cache with remote storage.
-Use --push-force to overwrite remote index purge    Deletes all data associated with the current wallet.
-Requires confirmation reserve  Pre-allocates a number of empty scratchpads for future use help     Print this message or the help of the given subcommand(s)
+  put      Store a value associated with a key get      Retrieve a value associated with a key rm       Remove a key-value pair ls       List stored keys stats    Show storage statistics reset    Reset local cache and index import   Import a scratchpad private key sync     Synchronize local index cache with remote storage purge    Perform a check on scratchpads that should have been created but maybe not and clean them up reserve  Reserve a key without storing a value help     Print this message or the help of the given subcommand(s)

 Options:
-  -l, --local    Use local network (Devnet) instead of Mainnet -q, --quiet    Suppress informational output (logs, progress bars) -h, --help     Print help
+  -l, --local    Use local network (Devnet)
+  -q, --quiet    Suppress progress bar output
+  -h, --help     Print help
   -V, --version  Print version
 ```